 Lastly, but most importantly, do not trash it out in front of the children.

-It is vital to present a united front to the children while working issues behind closed doors or with a counsellor.
-Children take cues from their parents behaviour; needless to say being divisive may affect the marriage and cause harm to the child’s being as well as relationship to both or one of the parents.
-Know that you are different from each other but working together respectfully toward the same parenting goals.
+It is vital to present a united front to the children while working on issues behind closed doors or with a counsellor.
+Children take cues from their parents’ behaviour; needless to say being divisive may affect the marriage and cause harm to the child’s being as well as the relationship to both or one of the parents.
+Know that you are different from each other but work together respectfully toward the same parenting goals.

 *Disclaimer: This article does not apply to situations of abuse.
 In cases of abuse or emergencies, immediate intervention is needed and protection of the children is a priority.

 * * * * *